Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Case Studies

-While pursuing to maximize both short- and long-term system economics, the system operators must have a stably interpretable schedule plan (i.e., the operation plan on which units to dispatch) so that both operation plans and post-operation analyses can be effectively conducted.
-Regarding this, T-SP and T-RO could expose intrinsic obstacles in practical applications.
-For T-SP, a stable schedule result requires a sufficiently large number of scenarios, which, however, will undoubtedly magnify the existing computational challenge and ultimately end up with a trade-off between the number of scenarios and schedule stability; while for T-RO, subject to the availability of tractable reformulation, uncertainty budget forms are usually designed to be simple, abstract, and heavily parameter-dependent.
-These together lead to volatility and poor interpretability of schedule results.
+While pursuing to maximize system economics, operators must have a stably interpretable operation plan (e.g., which units to dispatch), so that both operation schedules and post-operation analyses can be rationally understood.
+Regarding this, TSP and TRO could expose intrinsic obstacles in practical applications.
+Indeed, for TSP, a stable schedule result requires sufficient scenarios, which, however, will further magnify the computational challenge; while for TRO, to assure a tractable reformulation, the uncertainty set is usually designed to be heavily parameter-dependent.
+These together cause volatility and poor interpretability of schedule results in TSP and TRO.

-Specifically, the scenario generation process (for constructing the scenario set) inevitably introduces randomness.
-However, different scenario sets, even with tiny differences, may lead to noticeable commitment changes, i.e., those units are committed/decommitted from one set to another.
+Specifically, the process of constructing scenario sets for TSP inevitably introduces randomness.
+However, different scenario sets, even with tiny differences, may lead to noticeable changes in commitment results, i.e., certain units are ON/OFF from one set to another.
 These issues adversely affect the interpretability of the schedule plan.
-Analogously, uncertainty budget settings will suffer from the same issue.
-Moreover, an abstract budget lacks a way to be intuitively linked to the scheduling result.
-That is, the impacts of budget forms and settings on the schedule results are difficult to interpret and quantify.
-As a result, the system operators have to face the same issue on a daily basis---what is the best budget parameter for the next operation day?
+Analogously, the setting of parameter $\Gamma$ suffers from the same issue.
+This is because the impacts of different $\Gamma$ on the schedule plan are difficult to interpret and quantify.
+Thus, the operators have to face the same issue on a daily basis\textemdash what is the best scenario set or budget parameter for the next operation day?

-Last but not least, the difference between the scheduled reserves of C-PO and T-SP/T-RO implies that the second stage of T-SP/T-RO may not be able to implicitly secure enough reserves in the UC plan.
-Hence, the explicit expression of reserve requirements is necessary for the UC model.
+Last but not least, the difference between the scheduled reserves of CPO and TSP/TRO implies that the second stage of TSP/TRO may not be able to implicitly secure enough reserves in the UC plan, indicated by the non-zero slacking penalties in Tables \ref{tab09} and \ref{tab10}.
+In other words, TSP and TRO may not be as robust as expected against uncertainties, implying that the explicit expression \eqref{DUC:19} of reserve requirements would remain necessary for the UC model.
+Regarding this, CPO leverages the raw predictions of reserve requirements to achieve good robustness.